What to Know Before Buying an RV – Checklist

 • Was there water damage to the walls?

 Therefore, another tip when inspecting the RV floor is to remove and lift rugs.
-Especially if the RV was used to living in
+Mainly if the RV was used to living in

 What is under the RV rugs?
 I would suggest bringing yourself some gloves to work comfortably during the RV inspection.
 Removing and lifting RV rugs may not always be the nicest to move around.
 Just be prepared to get a little dirty and move things around so you can see what you need to see.

-Then, if I see a new floor I would strongly suggest checking underneath the RV.
-After inspecting all the RV interior, remember to go back outside and look to see if there’s damage to that subfloor as well.
+Then, if I see a new floor, I would strongly suggest checking underneath the RV.
+After inspecting the RV interior, remember to go back outside and look to see if there’s damage to that subfloor as well.

 3 – Inspecting RV Walls

-You are going to take look around and see if it is newly freshly painted.
-I would look, at least twice.
+You are going to take a look around and see if it is newly freshly painted.
+I would look at least twice.
 Is that new paint covering water damage?
 It may be a little harder to find this water damage in the walls if it’s been covered.

 You’d see water damage.
 Water damage looks brown or creates waves on the surfaces and in the wood paneling of the inspected trailer.